mzattera/predictive-powers/README.md

 ### API Clients

 API clients are the lowest-level components of this library; they allow you to perform direct API calls to service providers.
-For example, you can access OpeanAi API directly by instantiating an `OpenAiClient` and calling its methods (similarly to what [OpenAI-Java](https://github.com/TheoKanning/openai-java) does).
+For example, you can access OpeanAi API directly by instantiating an `OpenAiClient` and calling its methods.

 Class constructors allow you to pass your API key, which will be used in all subsequent calls.
 Alternatively, the code will try to read the key from your system environment; please refer to the below examples or the JavaDoc for more details.